raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 ## Project Summary
 The dataset provides evidence on the European tradition of practical mathematics, covering manuals of practical arithmetic written in western Europe from the late 13th century to 1600.

+## How to Cite
+If you use this data, please cite both the book and the dataset:

+**Book:**
+Danna, R., *The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600*.
+Cambridge, MA: Harvard University Press, 2026.
+ISBN: 978-0-674-27933-9

+**Dataset:**
+Danna, R. (2026). *Dataset for The Craft of Indo-Arabic Numerals*.
+Version 1.0.1.
+Zenodo. https://doi.org/10.5281/zenodo.19829541

 ## Methodology & Sources
 The evidence was gathered from existing catalogues, from specialised studies, and from archival research.
 For more details, see: